MarcFaussurier/EU-to-US-keyboard-layout/README.md

 - Open a new terminal (COMMAND + SPACE then type terminal then type enter)
 - Then enter this : git clone https://github.com/MarcFaussurier/EU-to-US-keyboard-layout.git && cd EU-to-US-keyboard-layout
-- To install the layout : sudo cp Keyboard\ Layouts/* ~/Library/Keyboard\ Layouts
+- To install the layout : ./setup.sh (or use github release section)
 - To use the layout : press COMMAND + SPACE then type keyboard and press enter
 - Go to input source, click the plus "+" symbol at the bottom of the window
 - Go to "others" tab and choose eu-to-us then click "add"